-- · We have twelve Heads of Hall in College: each student is assigned to one of them. - Heads of Halls are responsible for the pastoral care of students; they oversee a student's progress and offer support and guidance to students. - Heads of Halls are the first point of contact for parents/carers and will be happy to discuss any student issues with parents/carers. - Worries or problems about your son's/daughter's welfare or progress should be directed to the Head of Hall. - If any matter needs to go further, please direct any concerns to Mr Leach (Head of Student Services for Lower Sixth) or Mrs Carr (Head of Student Services for Upper Sixth) or to Mrs Pritchard (Deputy Principal)
+- · We have twelve Heads of Hall in College: each student is assigned to one of them. - Heads of Halls are responsible for the pastoral care of students; they oversee a student's progress and offer support and guidance to students. - Heads of Halls are the first point of contact for parents/carers and will be happy to discuss any student issues with parents/carers. - Worries or problems about your child's welfare or progress should be directed to the Head of Hall. - If any matter needs to go further, please direct any concerns to Mr Leach (Head of Student Services for Upper Sixth) or Mrs Scholes (Head of Student Services for Lower Sixth) or to Mrs Pritchard (Deputy Principal)